GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/blas_windows.rst

 #.
 The section below the treeview gives details about the currently selected node,
    including the surface area heuristic, and extents.

 #.
+If the selected node is a Bvh8 node, the bounding box orientation matrix will be shown.
+   Bounding boxes may be rotated to fit the geometry more compactly.

+#.
 If the selected node is a triangle node then the triangle vertex positions will be
    displayed, as well as geometry flags of the geometry that the triangle is a part of.